Ruairi Quinn: Post-leadership

 In October 2002, Quinn's term as party leader expired and he retired as Labour leader, being replaced in a leadership election by Pat Rabbitte.
 When Rabbitte resigned as party leader in 2007, Quinn supported the successful candidacy of Eamon Gilmore.
 His public support of Gilmore, where he also brought the endorsement of all the Dublin City Councillors in his area, was seen as instrumental in discouraging other candidates from entering the race.
-Quinn caused anger and controversy when he refused to give up his ministers pension worth €41,656 while sitting as a TD in 2009.
+Quinn caused anger and controversy when he refused to give up his minister's pension worth €41,656 while sitting as a TD in 2009.
 He eventually backed down after pressure was put on him to give up the pension.

-He led the European Movement Ireland, a pro-EU lobby group in Ireland until late 2007, when he re-founded the Irish Alliance for Europe to campaign on the Treaty of Lisbon.
-Quinn is also Vice-President and Treasurer of the Party of European Socialists.
-He is a brother of Lochlann Quinn, former Chairman of Allied Irish Banks, and a first cousin of Senator Feargal Quinn.
-His nephew, Oisín Quinn, was a Labour Party Dublin City Councillor between 2004 and 2014, and a one-time Dáil candidate in 2007.
+Quinn led the European Movement Ireland, a pro-EU lobby group in Ireland until late 2007, when he re-founded the Irish Alliance for Europe to campaign on the Treaty of Lisbon.
+Quinn is also vice-president and Treasurer of the Party of European Socialists.
+He is a brother of Lochlann Quinn, former chairman of Allied Irish Banks, and a first cousin of Senator Feargal Quinn.
+His nephew, Oisín Quinn, was a Labour Party Dublin City Councillor between 2004 and 2014.

 In 2005, his political memoir, Straight Left, was published.

 2007 general election

 At the 2007 general election, Quinn increased his share of the poll by some 4% and was returned to the 30th Dáil.
 He was nominated for the post of Ceann Comhairle but was defeated by John O'Donoghue.
 Quinn became Labour Party spokesperson on Education and Science as a member of Eamon Gilmore's front bench in September 2007.
-He played a pivotal role in the successful second referendum on the Lisbon Treaty in September 2009, and continues to be an office holder with the Party of European Socialists.
+Quinn contributed to the successful second referendum on the Lisbon Treaty in September 2009 and continued to be an office holder with the Party of European Socialists.

 2011 general election

-In September 2010, Quinn was appointed the Labour Party's national director of elections for the 2011 general election by Gilmore.
+In September 2010, Quinn was appointed as the Labour Party's national director of elections for the 2011 general election by Gilmore.
 He had been selected along with Kevin Humphreys to be a candidate for Labour in that election.
-Both Quinn and Humphreys were elected to the 31st Dáil on 27 February 2011, by clever vote management that saw the Labour Party in Dublin South-East secure two seats with only a quarter of the first preference vote.
+Both Quinn and Humphreys were elected to the 31st Dáil on 27 February 2011; strategic vote management saw the Labour Party in Dublin South-East secure two seats with only a quarter of the first preference vote.